ShriNandhanSL/phishing-email-detector/README.md

-# phishing-email-detector
-A simple machine learning project that detects phishing emails using text analysis.
-It uses TF-IDF vectorization and Logistic Regression to classify emails as phishing or legitimate and evaluates performance using accuracy and confusion matrix.
+A machine learning-based phishing email detection system built using Python and Scikit-learn.
+The model analyzes email text using TF-IDF vectorization and classifies emails as phishing or safe using Logistic Regression.